Pollak: Not a 'Forever War,' but a War to 'Give Peace a Chance'

 Already, the Sunni Arab states have come around to the cause of peace.
 The Trump vision of the “India–Middle East–Europe Economic Corridor” (IMEC) trade route is waiting to happen.
 Iran is the only obstacle.

 Critics of the war appear to believe that defeating Iran would take the kind of large-scale invasion that saw the U.S. bogged down in Afghanistan and Iraq.
-That is not the case, and no one — even Israel — wants that.
+That is not the case.
+No one — not even Israel — wants that.

 The maximum ambition of the Israeli war effort is to dismantle the Iranian nuclear program.
 That can largely be achieved with airstrikes; ground forces may be needed to finish the job, but only in one or two small areas.